 As a presidential candidate, Donald Trump appeared to recognize the obvious problem of the revolving door and proposed a five-point ethics reform plan to slow it down, if not shut it down entirely.
 Unfortunately, the ethics executive order he put in place once in office fell wildly short of his campaign ambitions, leaving that revolving door spinning madly.
 A new report from the Project On Government Oversight has documented 645 cases in 2018 alone in which former government officials held jobs at the top 20 Pentagon contractors.
 The leader among them?
 You probably won’t be surprised to learn that it’s Boeing, with 84 such hires.

 Retired Vice Admiral Jeffrey Wieringa, who led the Pentagon’s arms sales office, is a case in point.
-In that role, he helped promote sales of U.S. weaponry globally.
-Perhaps as a result, he “earned” himself a position as president for global services and support at Boeing less than a year after he retired.
+In that role, one of his responsibilities was promoting sales of U.S. weaponry globally.
+Perhaps as a result, he “earned” himself a position as vice president for engineering, global services and support at Boeing less than a year after he retired.
 He’s far from alone.
 Retired Rear Admiral Donald Gaddis, a program officer for Navy air systems, also joined the company, as did retired Air Force Major General Jack Catton, Jr., who served as the director of requirements for the Air Combat Command before moving to Boeing.
 Retired Vice Admiral Mark Harnitchek, the former head of the Defense Logistics Agency, charged with managing $35 billion in goods and services across the DoD annually, similarly became a vice president at Boeing.

 Slowing the Revolving Door